btarg/requiem-vault/GM/First Session/Library/Second Library Room.md

 ### [[The Archetypes#The Adventurer|The Adventurer]]'s book

 The book which draws your attention the most is a biography, seemingly written about a heroic sorcerer who saved thousands of lives and inspired generations.
-Its cover is adorned with myriad awards and praise from authors and reviewers: front and centre are the words, *"Beautiful... it brought me to tears"* accompanied by five stars.
+Its cover is adorned with myriad awards and praise from both authors and reviewers: front and centre are the words, *"Beautiful... it brought me to tears"* accompanied by five stars.
 Opening the book, however, your excitement immediately dissipates.
 The pages are blank.
 You rifle through tens of pages at once, but not one of them contains a single word.
 It is a story without a hero, a legend without a legacy.
 As you stare at the empty pages, a profound sense of pointlessness washes over you.
 All that potential, all that glory... unwritten, unremembered, as if it never existed at all.
 Your thoughts have been sapped away by the devastating emptiness of the book.

 ### [[The Archetypes#The Detective|The Detective]]'s book